GautamKataria/AI-for-Self-driving-cars-to-interpret-traffic-signs-/README.md

 #### MOVE the obj.data and custom cfg file into the cfg folder in the x64 folder in your darknet build.

+#### MOVE the obj.names into the data folder in the x64 folder in your darknet build.

 #### MOVE the Model_30.h5 and the darknet_custom_video.py into the x64 folder.

 #### MOVE the german_signs.mp4 into the data folder in the x64 folder.